AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 Customer Journey Analytics expands the scope of Analytics by offering easy-to-use cross-channel capabilities and removing limitations in previous versions of Adobe Analytics.
 Some notable improvements are:

 * **Unlimited variables and events**: The concepts of eVars, props, and events no longer exist.
 Data is primarily focused on dimensions and metrics.
 Data sets can have an unlimited amount of unique dimensions and metrics.
-* **Unlimited unique values**: Adobe Experience Platform is not constrained to any unique limitations, such as the 500k unique values in traditional report suites.
+* **Unlimited unique values**: Adobe Experience Platform is not constrained to any unique limitations.
 * **Alter historical data**: Using Adobe Experience Platform, data can be removed or corrected.
 * **Cross-report-suite data**: Existing implementations from multiple data sets can be combined in Platform.